mrgenco/catalyst/README.md

-# catalyst
+### commando helps you create the short versions of your long, boring terminal commands.
-a productivity tool for your terminal commands.
+### It is a productivity tool for developers and system admins.

-**Still under development**

 ## Example usage
 cd -> src